Residential Architecture Design: Considerations & Benefits!

 The History of Residential Architecture

 The history of residential architecture is a journey through time, reflecting the evolution of human societies, cultural influences, technological advancements, and changing lifestyles.
-Here’s an overview of the history of residential architecture:

-Prehistoric Dwellings:
+Prehistoric Dwellings

 • Early humans built simple shelters from natural materials like wood, animal hides, and vegetation.